SuperMap-iDesktop/SuperMap-iDesktop-Cross/source/en/docs/DataProcess/EditObjects/LineEdit.md

 **Basic Steps**

 1. Select one or more line objects to explode in editable layer.
-2. Click on "Object Operation" > "Line Operation" > "Explode" to perform the operation.
+2. Click on "Object Operation" > "Object Editing" gallery > "Conversion" group > "Explode" to perform the operation.
 3. A prompt is shown about how many objects are generated after completing the operation.

 **Note**: For those objects who have many nodes, after exploding them, the generated objects are too small and can't be displayed at a little scale, so the application program filters and displays the objects whose length is greater than 0.4mm.